 By contrast, KMBS salespeople sell copiers and printers that range from \$5,000 to \$150,000.
 A KMBS sale generally isn't as large as an Accenture sale, but KMBS has many more sales going on at any given time than Accenture does.
 The sheer volume of sales at KBMS makes it harder for salespeople to get the information related to those sales to the company's decision makers.
 For that reason, KMBS uses CRM software to track all its prospects and their key buying criteria.
 If the sale is lost, the reasons for it can be entered into the software, as well as information about the competing product the buyer purchased.
-Marketing personnel then use this information to improve KBMS's sales efforts.
+At both KMBS and Accenture, marketing personnel then use this win/loss analysis to improve each company's marketing and sales efforts.